klausbreyer/v01.io/content/posts/2023-knowledge-work-disruption/index.md

 Back to where we started, with Cal Newport's insights.
 He's hitting the nail on the head with the Attention Capital Principle: _Think of the brain as your prime asset.
 It's all about how you deploy this capital_.
 Remember Ford?
 He didn't have more resources; he just used what he had differently, kickstarting an industrial revolution.
 We're on the brink of a similar upheaval in knowledge work.

-But here's the kicker: this time, it's not about optimizing standardized processes.
-It is more about being able to do a vast range of different and interesting projects.
-All while working at a natural pace and keeping our sanity intact.
+But here's the kicker: this time, it's about something other than optimizing standardized processes.
+It is just about knowledge workers being able to finish what they started while working at a natural pace and keeping their sanity intact.

-Optimize the processes, not the people!
+Optimize the environment, not the people!